What is a property bubble or a house price bubble?

 - Both governments and lenders have consistently demonstrated in both the global financial crisis and the coronavirus they will do whatever they can to underpin housing market confidence and pricing

 So sure, there may be a change in what some tenants are looking for in the short-term and there may be some movement in pricing.
-The reality is that our big cities are here to stay and whilst there may be some short-term correction in pricing, the combination of the demand/supply imbalance for housing and low interest rates, creates a floor for pricing.
-So the chances of a significant correction in pricing seems very remote.
+The reality is that our big cities are here to stay and whilst there may be some short-term correction in pricing, the combination of the demand/supply imbalance for housing and low-interest rates, creates a floor for pricing.
+So the chances of a significant correction in pricing or a house price crash seem very remote.

 When you consider different investment decisions, you are either an owner or a buyer.